-Many authors have a great story, but they know they need to hire a professional writer to bring it alive.
+Many authors have a great story, but they need to hire a professional writer to tell it well.
 Sure, they can write clear and effective office memos and emails, but that is not the same thing as writing a book or a blog post.

 In fact, not all ghostwriters are suited for every project.
 Some have the skills and experience to write fiction; others do not.
 Some have the skills and experience to write screenplays and other scripts; others do not.
 Some have the skills and experience to write business articles; others do not.
 Some have the skills and experience to write speeches and video scripts; others do not.

 Just because someone is a writer does not mean they are suited to every project, and we are careful to assign only writers well-matched to your project.
 If you have letters to write, a report to prepare and a speech to deliver, blog posts to publish and other items to write, you should probably find a ghostwriter service for at least some of them.
 Even if you write some of those items well, chances are that a professional writer can help with the others.

 Even so, not everybody can write clear and effective office memos and emails, never mind books or speeches.
 Some people never were formally educated.
 Some people are writing in a second or third language.
 If English is not your first language, hiring a ghostwriter can convert your articulate thoughts into an articulate – and persuasive! – text or manuscript.

 Some clients have told us why they need a professional ghostwriter’s skill and experience: